Muniox/blog-megak-back/README.md

 npm run dev
 ```

-if you forgot any above environment variables you will get error about missing variable:
+If you forget any of the above environment variables, you will receive an error indicating that the variable is missing.

+example:
 ![image](https://user-images.githubusercontent.com/81775473/230882449-28f665bc-4815-4c33-9672-1cc0562c9f16.png)

 ## Front-end